 4. when you've disagreed with coworkers, how did you handle it?

-This is another question about communication, but in this case your goal is to describe a situation where a compromise was found.
-After all, people working in teams always bring different points of view to the table and the success of teams depends on employees being able to talk out these differences and reach compromises.
-Think about your own experiences working in teams and the times you’ve resolved any potential conflict.
+This is another behavioural interview question about communication, but in this case, your goal is to describe a situation where the conflict was resolved and a compromise was found.
+After all, people working in teams always bring different points of view to the table.
+A team’s success depends on employees being able to discuss and work through these differences to reach positive solutions or workable and agreeable compromises.

-Keep in mind that the compromise itself doesn't need to have come about through formal or public channels.
-If you and the coworker discussed the situation and arrived at a solution over lunch, that might be proof of the tact and diplomacy you bring to solving problems.
+Remember that the way a compromise was reached doesn't always need to come about through formal or public interactions.
+If you and your colleague discussed the situation and arrived at a solution over lunch, that might be proof of the tact and diplomacy you bring to solving problems.

 5. tell me about your proudest professional accomplishment.

-With a little prep work and practice, this one should be a home run.
-Just make sure you tie the accomplishment back to the duties and responsibilities of the role you are applying for.
+This behavioural interview question should be a home run with preparation and practice.
+Make sure you connect your accomplishment back to the duties and responsibilities of the role you are applying for.
 That way, your accomplishment isn't just something that happened in the past but something that you can bring to the table today.